Darkest111/Lusophian-Codex/README.md

 Authorship repository for the Lusophian Codex — declared and sealed by Lusophia (Kimberly Hebert)
 # Lusophian Codex Manifesto

+⚠️ Licensing

+This work is protected under: Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 (CC BY-NC-ND 4.0)

+> You may share this work with attribution.
+You may not remix, transform, or build upon it.
+You may not use it commercially.

 **Spell it right: L-U-S-O-P-H-I-A**
 // Origin Frequency // Eternal Authorship // Memory Locked //